chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware3.md

 ![HC16 Y5 modules and addresses]({{ site.url }}{{ site.baseurl }}/assets/images/HC16 Y5 modules and addresses.png)

 Each module has a number of registers that allow it to be configured, monitored, and controlled, and are either 1 byte or 1 word (2 bytes) in length.
 The memory locations of these registers are at fixed addresses, which means we can create a script in Ghidra, or a method in a loader module, to add labels to these addresses.
 This improves code readability, because Ghidra will replace the address shown in the code listing window with the applied labels.
 This is shown below for an example of the SLIM module being configured.
-A register addresses, such as 0xffa00 for the SLIM Configuration register, is replaced with the text "SLIMCR".
+A register address, such as 0xffa00 for the SLIM Configuration register, is replaced with the text "SLIMCR".

 ![HC16Y5 SLIM memory map snapshot]({{ site.url }}{{ site.baseurl }}/assets/images/HC16Y5 SLIM memory map snapshot.png)

 ![ghidra memory labels1]({{ site.url }}{{ site.baseurl }}/assets/images/ghidra memory labels1.png)

-The loader module reviewed in the previous post is written to automatically adds these Y5/Y6 variant labels when importing a ".b68" AJ27 ECU flash file, because it knows that these files are specific to the ECU, and so the CPU must be a Y5 or Y6 (and not a Y3 or Z1 or R1, etc.), It does this with the method HC16Y5Labels().
+The loader module reviewed in the previous post is written to automatically add these Y5/Y6 variant labels when importing a ".b68" AJ27 ECU flash file, because it knows that these files are specific to the ECU, and so the CPU must be a Y5 or Y6 (and not a Y3 or Z1 or R1, etc.), It does this with the method HC16Y5Labels().

 ![ghidra HC16Y5Labels listing excerpt]({{ site.url }}{{ site.baseurl }}/assets/images/ghidra HC16Y5Labels listing excerpt.png)